d-strobel/gowindows/README.md

 # gowindows
 Go library for configuring Windows-based systems.

-This library provides essential functions for the [terraform-provider-windows](https://github.com/d-strobel/terraform-provider-windows).

 ## Overview
-[gowindows] is designed to simplify the configuration of Windows-based systems by providing a set of functions that interact with Windows.<br>
+gowindows is designed to simplify the configuration of Windows-based systems by providing a set of functions that interact with Windows.<br>
 It is particularly useful when used in conjunction with the [terraform-provider-windows](https://github.com/d-strobel/terraform-provider-windows) for managing Windows resources.

 ## Usage
 ### Single Client with a WinRM Connection